mnestorov/qubic-li-calculator/README.md

-# Qubic Earnings Calculator
+# Qubic-Li Earnings Calculator

 ## Overview
-The Qubic Earnings Calculator is a Python-based tool designed to provide cryptocurrency miners with an estimation of their potential earnings from mining Qubic.
+The Qubic-Li Earnings Calculator is a Python-based tool designed to provide cryptocurrency miners with an estimation of their potential earnings from mining Qubic in [qubic-li](https://app.qubic.li/) pool.
 It calculates earnings based on the user's rig hashrate, considering current network statistics and Qubic's market price.

 ## Features
 - **Earnings Estimation**: Calculate your daily mining earnings based on your hashrate.